2xs/pipcore/PipInternals.md

 The Shadow 1 and Shadow 2 data structures are exactly the same as Page Directories, the only difference being the data stored within it.
-The Shadow 1 contains some flags related to derivation, such as the is_page_directory() flag, which defines whether a page has become a child partition or not.
+The Shadow 1 tracks which pages were given to child partitions and also contains some flags related to derivation, such as the is_page_directory() flag, which defines whether a page has become a child partition or not.
 The Shadow 2 contains some tracking information, which are the virtual address of a page into